Fearful Symmetry in Israel and Palestine

 In Part One, I began by condemning the vicious, medieval and mind-numbing assaults on innocent Israeli citizens, including the savage torture and murder of men, women and children, by Hamas.
 There is, in my mind, no justification for Hamas’ vicious, medieval and mind-numbing terrorist assault on October 7.
 I further condemned Hamas’ charter that advocates for the destruction of Israel and maintained that Israel has a right to defend itself.
 I emphasised my support for Israeli and Palestinian peacemakers, some of whom I was privileged to meet during various visits to Israel over the years.
 I was raised in a Christian family whose father had a close connection to the Jewish community.
 My father served in the Royal Canadian Engineers and saw action against the Nazis in the Netherlands, where, after the war, he was billeted in a Jewish home with a family that treated him as their son.
 I grew up acutely aware of the struggle of the Jewish people throughout history.
-In Part Two, I shifted focus, aiming my critique on the disproportionate response to the terrorist attack by the Israeli Defense Forces.
-I also criticised the use of violent religious ideology in fomenting hate by both Israelis and supporters of Hamas.
+In Part Two, I shifted focus, aiming my critique at the disproportionate response to the terrorist attack by the Israeli Defence Forces and the historical mistreatment of the Palestinian people in the occupied Palestinian territories.
+I also criticised the use of violent religious ideology in fomenting hate by both Israelis and Islamist supporters of Hamas.

 In this final response, I make a case against fascist ideology that was once believed exiled to history’s annals but that now casts its foreboding silhouette across a panorama of countries such as the US and Israel, where the delicate equilibrium between individual liberties and the collective good teeters perilously on the precipice of religious nationalism.
 In this dance with darkness, the architects of authoritarianism wield a rhetoric both enchanting and insidious.
 They shroud their ambitions in the language of patriotism, exploiting the very ideals cherished by the nation.
 A poetic tableau emerges of two charismatic figures, Trump and Netanyahu, corroded by the malevolent influence of authoritarianism.
 The judiciary, intended to be an impartial arbiter, is perverted to serve the interests of a singular vision.
 The vibrant image of democracy begins to fade, replaced by the muted tones of autocracy.